-The feast of Saint Odran is celebrated on celebrated on February 19.
+The feast of Saint Odran is celebrated on February 19.
 He was a disciple of St Patrick and his chariot driver.
 St Odran was the first Christian martyr in Irish history and the only martyr during the time of St Patrick.

 The death of St Odran